YechengChu/ACDemo/index.md

 - This repository contains an __Android App__ of a simulator to demonsrate how the capability based access control works.

-- An __incomplete__ version of the app is available now!
+- An __incomplete__ version of the app :eye: ​is available now!
 It can be downloaded and installed on your Android phone!

 ### The apk pakage is now available!
 [Click here to download!](https://github.com/YechengChu/ACDemo/raw/master/ACDemo.apk)